London College of Communication

 You’ll work alongside film, television production and 3D animation courses within the Screen School at LCC, and will gain production experience collaborating on student films.

-The next Open Evening for this course will be announced soon.
+The next Open Evening for this course will be on Thursday 6 December.

 MA Visual Effects (VFX) at London College of Communication is taught as a specialist subject within the broad and experimental visual practice of animated visual communication.